NLueg/NLueg.github.io/_posts/2000-08-30-my-current-work.md

 ---
 layout: post
-title:  "Hello World!"
+title:  My Current Work
-description: This is my first post on my new website.
+description: This is mawadawdawdy first post on my new website.
-date:   2019-08-28 21:03:36 +0530
+date:   2019-08-08 21:03:36 +0630
-categories: Javascript NodeJS
+categories: bachelor-thesis IDE Texteditor openVALIDATION
 ---

 This is my first post.